hoelzer/virify/README.md

 Email: hoelzer.martin@gmail.com

-__This repository is now integrated into the EBI repository of the VIRify pipeline [EBI VIRify pipeline](https://github.com/EBI-Metagenomics/emg-virus-pipeline) and will not further maintained in this location.__
+__This repository is now integrated into the EBI repository of the [VIRify pipeline](https://github.com/EBI-Metagenomics/emg-virus-pipeline) and will not be further maintained in this spot.__

 # VIRify